SublimeText/Sublime-Snipt/README.md

 + User option to limit snipts via tags (only display css snippets on css files)
 + Select and Highlight text to send to snipt.net
 + Python: thread snipt downloading
++ Escape Snipts that include CDATA (these currently break)